-Our donors continue Aviation's mission by supporting programs aimed to implement positive changes in aviation programs and aspiring leaders.
+Our donors contribute to the School of Aviation's mission by providing funding to implement positive changes in aviation programs and support aspiring leaders.

-Learn more about specific areas you can restrict your tax-deductible contribution towards.
-Make your donation online or learn about other ways to give.
+Learn more about specific areas to which you can designate your tax-deductible contribution.
+Make your donation online below or learn about other ways to give.

 - Aviation Flight